mattermost/docs/source/collaborate/channel-header-purpose.rst

 Channel header
 --------------

 A channel header refers to text that displays directly under a channel name at the top of the screen.
-Any channel member can change a channel header, unless the system admin has `disabled the ability to do so <onboard/advanced-permissions.html>`__
+Any channel member can change a channel header, unless the system admin has :doc:`disabled the ability to do so <onboard/advanced-permissions>`

 A channel header can be up to 1024 characters in length, include Markdown formatting, and is often used to summarize the channel's focus or to provide links to frequently accessed documents, tools, or websites.

 .. tab:: Web/Desktop

   1. Select a channel.
   2. Select the channel name and **Edit Channel Header**.
-You can use the same `Markdown formatting </collaborate/format-messages.html#use-markdown>`__ in the channel header as you would when composing a message.
+You can use the same :ref:`Markdown formatting <collaborate/format-messages:use markdown>` in the channel header as you would when composing a message.

   .. image:: ../images/channel-header.png
     :alt: Channel headers can include links to documents, tools, or websites.